jonnypuma/repository.skippyrepo/addons/service.skippy/README.md

 <img width="1024" height="1024" alt="icon" src="https://github.com/user-attachments/assets/a9566ad0-f74c-45b7-8243-85357f33b194" />
 # 📼 Skippy — The XML-EDL Segment Skipper

-Skippy is a Kodi service which detects and can skip predefined video segments such as intros, recaps, ads, or credits using companion `.xml` or `.edl` files.
+Skippy is a Kodi service that intelligently detects and can skip predefined video segments such as intros, recaps, ads, or credits using companion `.xml` or `.edl` files.

 Supports chaptered Matroska XMLs, enhanced EDLs with labeled action types.